Android Central Verdict

 The Lenovo Chromebook C340 11.6" (C340-11) is a practical upgrade but still a shiny standout among the boring blacks of the budget Chromebook space.
 Support life is doubled over the previous model, and so are the USB ports and available colors.
 There's even a chance of a configuration with 8GB of RAM, something we've only really seen on $500+ mid-range and premium Chromebooks so far, and something I'd very much love to have in a Chromebook when I'm video-conferencing or watching Critical Role while banging out case roundups.

 While there are certainly more powerful Chromebooks out there with bigger, shinier screens, those are double the C340's price.
 I firmly believe the best Chromebook is one that the average Joe would actually pay for.
-With the Lenovo Chromebook C340-11, we have found the new best Chromebook for everyone — not just the bleeding edge power users — and it comes in pink.
+With the Lenovo Chromebook C340-11, we have found an excellent Chromebook for everyone, and it comes in pink.

 Not like, love